LIMITED TIME OFFER BLACK FRIDAYsale

 The water also acts as a means of carrying nutrients to cells and waste products away from cells.

 The urinary system and the kidneys closely monitor the amount of water in your blood.
-If you are overhydrated, the kidneys eliminate excess water and filter out cellular waste products like urea from blood.
+If you are over-hydrated, the kidneys eliminate excess water and filter out cellular waste products like urea from blood.

-Facilitate Immunity
+Facilitate immunity

 Blood plays a crucial role in immune function.